klequis/income-and-expense/README.md

 - UI to explore data by filtering & sorting (sorting done, filtering pending)

 ## Current Workflow
-- Download all relevent accounts to csv files and put in /server/data
+- Download all relevant accounts to csv files and put in /server/data
-- You can name files anything you want but convention I'm using
+- You can name files anything you want but the convention I'm using is
-  - personInitials.institution.accountType.accountLast4.csv
+  - accountOwnersInitials.institution.accountType.accountLast4.csv
   - E.g., Amy Watson, SSF Bank, Savings account # 1234
     - aw.ssfbank.savings.x1234.csv
 - In MongoDB